-This quiche for one, made with a crust, egg, cream, nutmeg, and ham or bacon, is far easier to make than you might suspect.
+This mini quiche for one, made with pastry crust, egg, cream, nutmeg, and ham or bacon, is far easier to make than you might suspect.
 It’s also the perfect single serving.

 - Quick Glance